Master of Health and Medical Law

 World-class teaching staff

 The Melbourne Law Masters program brings Melbourne Law School academics together with experts from the practising profession and scholars from law schools and institutions around the world.
-In 2019, more than 200 lecturers from outside the School will teach in the program, more than 70 of whom are visiting international experts.
+Each year, more than 200 lecturers from outside the School teach in the program, more than 70 of whom are visiting

 A global student body